phpbench/dom/README.md

 - `queryOne($query, $context = null)`: Execute a given XPath query on the document and return the first element or `NULL`.
 - `evaluate($query, $context = null)`: Evaluate the given XPath expression.
+- `dump()`: Return a formatted string representation of the document.

 Element
 -------